 Therefore, jobs in construction will also increase.
 Unfortunately, while the number of workers increase, so does the number of construction site injuries.
 Construction sites are hazardous, and involve injuries to many people each year.
 In fact, it’s been found that people in the construction industry are at least 6 times more likely than other industries to be involved in a fatal workplace accident.

 State and federal regulations are strict for safety, and aimed at thwarting injury on the job.
 But, that doesn’t always prevent a worker or bystander from getting careless, or be the victim of someone else’s mistake.
 That is when a dedicated legal team is often called in, to help the victim, or victim’s family with financial compensation.
 Losing the ability to work can cause financial ruin to any family.
-Chester Law Group, is an Ohio group of experienced attorneys, with an office in Columbus.
+Ohio Car Accident Lawyers, is an Ohio group of experienced attorneys, with an office in Columbus.
 They will be there for you, from start to finish.

 A construction accident can involve an employee, contractor, or even a bystander, and is described at any accident happening on a construction site.
 In Columbus, a sprawling metropolitan city, construction accidents are common.